prasquin/AirPi/docs/usage.md

 + `filename` specifies the name of the Python script file for the output plugin.
 No file extension or path details are required.
 + `enabled` specifies whether or not the notification plugin is enabled.
-+ `needsinternet` specifies whether or not the notification plugin requires internet connectivity to function correctly.
++ `target` specifies where the notification plugin sends data to.
+Should be `screen`, `internet`, `file`, or `support`.
+If the target is `internet` it specifies that the notification plugin requires internet connectivity to function correctly.
 If it does, and there is no connectivity, the plugin will be disabled.

 There are a number of other parameters which can be defined for each notification plugin.
 These can be customised for each individual plugin and are therefore